 Healthy Avocado Brownie Recipe (1)

 This quick and easy recipe makes 16 delicious brownies.
-It’s not only tasty but also gluten-free, dairy-free and refined sugar-free.
+It’s not only tasty but also gluten-free, refined sugar-free, and can be made dairy-free.

 - 1 large avocado peeled and pitted